NATURAL DISASTER INFORMATION

 DURING A DISASTER

-During a natural disaster, WUM employees will follow the recommendations made by local authorities.
+During a natural disaster, WUM employees will follow the orders and recommendations made by local authorities.
 If we are ordered to evacuate, our staff will evacuate for the duration of the danger.
 WUM will monitor the disaster event, in coordination with local Emergency Management agencies, and will constantly assess conditions to prepare an organized response.
 Our equipment and staff will be staged for quick re-entry to the disaster area.

 If a disaster occurs in the Savannah Area, WUM will close our office so the staff may evacuate.
 Many of our services are remotely located, however, so customers may still access information from our website, and may still interact with their accounts online and through our automated phone system.
 WUM will maintain an answering service that will handle customers’ calls and report emergencies to WUM – so we can respond as soon as it is safe.
-WUM will provide information to customers via our website, and through our Twitter account.
+WUM will provide information to customers via our website, and through our Twitter and Facebook accounts.

 Customers / Residents